Home April Events Vancouver Spring Activities

 The following are March holidays and other special dates of significance in Vancouver (as well as in the rest of Canada and the world in some cases):

-For more ideas of things to do during the month see our Vancouver March Calendar.
+For more ideas of things to do during the third month of the year, see our Vancouver March Calendar.

 Festival du Bois Bar Folk